 A Building Warrant of Fitness Form 12 is a statement issued and signed by the owner or agent of a commercial or public building.
 The BWOF confirms that the specified systems (safety systems) stated in the Compliance Schedule for their building have been maintained and checked in accordance with the Compliance Schedule for the previous 12 months; and that they will continue to perform as required.
 A BWOF (Form 12) must be:

 The building owner must retain all inspection and testing records for two years and these must be available for inspection at the locations stated in the BWOF.
 Owners have the responsibility to carry out some of the minor inspections that are specified to occur daily, weekly or monthly.
 An Independent Qualified Person (IQP) must be employed by the owner to verify that the inspection, maintenance and reporting procedures have been carried out.
-The IQP supplies the owner with a Certificate of Compliance Form 12A which which allows the owner to then issue the BWOF (Form 12).
+The IQP supplies the owner with a Certificate of Compliance Form 12A which allows the owner to then issue the BWOF (Form 12).
 The owner must ensure that all the Certificates of Compliance are attached to the BWOF supplied to Council.
 Forms 12 and 12A are standard forms that are specified in Section 108 of the Building Act 2004.

 We endeavour to send a reminder to all building owners with a compliance schedule that their BWOF is due one month prior to the anniversary date.